Reblochon/vanilla/README.md

 Vanilla Music
 =====================
-THIS IS A FORK MEANT TO ADD ADAPTATIVE PLAYLISTS FOR OUR END OF STUDIES Vanilla Music player is a [GPLv3](LICENSE) licensed MP3/OGG/FLAC/PCM player for Android with the following features:
+THIS IS A FORK MEANT TO ADD ADAPTATIVE PLAYLISTS FOR OUR END OF STUDIES THE PROJECT WAS ABANDONED

+Vanilla Music player is a [GPLv3](LICENSE) licensed MP3/OGG/FLAC/PCM player for Android with the following features:
 * multiple playlist support
 * grouping by artist, album or genre